El-Fitz/smarteverything-testproject/README.md

 					- displaying temperature, writing "Hello !" to payload and sending pressure, with 0xC8 as the ID :
 						0x0F215074570748656c6c6f20215370

+##Instructions reply
-- Instructions reply: 	The SME Board will reply differently to different instructions:
+The SME Board will reply differently to different instructions:
 			Upon receiving an instruction using the valid ID, the SME board will always reply with the remaining number of instructions allowed for this ID Remaining number of instructions protocol : <remaining number of instructions>